 During Qualifying

 This lap is used in qualifying and free practice and is usually a slow lap, as it involves the driver going into the pits after completing their hot lap.
-As they have already performed their fast lap, there is no need to keep the tires and brakes warm, and so they can make their way around the track at their own pace once again.
+As they have already performed their fast lap, there is no need to keep the tires and brakes warm, and so they can make their way around the track at a slower pace.
 It is much less important than the other two laps.

 The driver will go slowly round the track, letting the tires and brakes cool before getting back to the pits.
-They will tend to go slowly to limit tire wear as well, as there is no need to go unnecessarily fast, especially if there is another session to go where they will want to have as much grip in those tires as possible.
+They will tend to go slowly to limit tire wear as well, as there is no need to go unnecessarily fast, especially if there is another session to go where they will want to have as much grip in those tires as possible (or if they don’t have any more fresh ones to use).

 During The Race